Holy Cross downs UConn 38-28 in FCS-FBS showdown

-STORRS, Conn.
+EAST HARTFORD, Conn.
 (AP) — Sophomore Matt Sluka passed for two touchdowns, ran for another and his 76-yard keeper in the fourth quarter iced Holy Cross’ 38-28 season-opening win at UConn on Saturday.

 Sluka passed for 123 yards and ran for 112.
 His long run set up Tyler Purdy’s 14-yard TD carry — his second score of the game — to give Holy Cross a 10-point lead with just over eight minutes left.